Engee documentation

 Conclusion

-Solving differential equations using a flowchart and integrator simplifies the transfer of knowledge between representatives of different specialities, as we have seen in the example of solving the differential equation of population growth.
+Solving differential equations using a flowchart and an integrator simplifies the transfer of knowledge between representatives of different specialties, as we have seen by solving the differential equation of population growth.

 Blocks used in example